-There are Lake Taupo activities in abundance.
+There is an abundance of activities in Lake Taupo.
 It’s both the skydiving capital of New Zealand and the place to go to catch brown and rainbow trout.
-Some of the surrounding towns like Kinloch and Acacia Bay are also well worth sussing out.
+Some of the surrounding towns like Kinloch and Acacia Bay are also well worth checking out.
 As for places to visit in the region, the following are some of our top-rated.

 Māori rock carvings